Think It Over (The Cars song): Release

 "Think It Over" first saw release on the 1981 album Shake It Up, but following the release of the album, the song was released as a single in the United Kingdom and Australia.
 Backed with "I'm Not the One" (which later became successful in its own right), the single did not make a dent in the charts.
 The single was not released in the United States, as the track "Victim of Love" (also from Shake It Up) received a single release instead.

 Reception

 AllMusic critic Greg Prato cited the track as a highlight from Shake It Up, and described the track as "almost entirely synth-oriented" and called it one of the "many lesser-known album tracks [on Shake It Up that] prove[d] to be [a] highlight".
+But fellow Allmusic critic Time Sendra called it "a lesser version of [the album's hit single] 'Shake It Up.'"
 Boston Globe critic Steve Morse praised "Think It Over" as a high point of Shake It Up and an exception from the "absence of spirit" of the album.
 Morse called "Think It Over" a "great dance tune," saying that "it seems to borrow heavily from Roy Hamilton's 1958 hit, 'Don't Let Go'".
+The Sun critic Sadie Smith wrote that it "has a great synthesized intro, that gets quite intense and never lets up."
+Classic Rock History critic Emily Fagan rated it as the Cars 9th best song sung by Orr, praising the "strong musical composition and production" and calling it "catchy".